 - Topical calcipotriene is contraindicated in individuals with hypersensitivity to any components of the preparation.
 Additionally, calcipotriene administration in patients with vitamin D toxicity or hypercalcemia is also contraindicated.
 Calcipotriene should not be used for the treatment of the face, and the scalp solution is contraindicated in acute psoriatic eruptions.
-The most common adverse effects of calcipotriene are local effects including burning, pruritus, edema, peeling, stinging, dryness, skin irritation, and erythema.
+The most common adverse effects of calcipotriene are local effects including burning, pruritus, peeling, stinging, dryness, skin irritation, rash, and erythema.
 Contact dermatitis has been reported to occur with use of topical calcipotriene.
-Systemic side effects of vitamin D analogs, including hypercalcemia, are rare unless patients apply more than the recommended dosage of 100 g per week (Clinical Pharmacology, 2018). - There are no known contraindications to topical calcitriol.
+Systemic side effects of vitamin D analogs, including hypercalcemia, are rare unless patients apply more than the recommended dosage of 100 g per week (Clinical Pharmacology 2019). - There are no known contraindications to topical calcitriol.
 Among patients receiving laboratory monitoring, hypercalcemia was observed in 24% (18/74) of patients exposed to active drug and in 16% of (13/79) patients exposed to vehicle.
-This increase in calcium and albumin-adjusted calcium levels was <10% above the upper limit of normal.
-The effects of calcitriol on calcium metabolism have not been evaluated for treatment durations of >52 weeks.
+This increase in calcium and albumin-adjusted calcium levels was < 10% above the upper limit of normal.
+The effects of calcitriol on calcium metabolism have not been evaluated for treatment durations of > 52 weeks.
 Additionally, increased absorption of calcitriol may occur with the use of occlusive dressings.
 Avoid exposure of treated areas to artificial or natural sunlight.
 The safety and efficacy of topical calcitriol in patients with disorders of calcium metabolism and patients with erythrodermic, exfoliative, or pustular psoriasis have not been evaluated.
 The most common adverse effects include hypercalciuria, pruritus, and lab test abnormalities (not otherwise specified). - There are no known contraindications to calcipotriene/betamethasone suspension, ointment, or foam.
 Caution should be used with all formulations in patients with elevated serum calcium levels.
 Additionally, hypothalamic-pituitary-adrenal axis suppression has occurred due to systemic absorption of the topical corticosteroid.
 Avoid exposure of treated areas to artificial or natural sunlight.
 Local adverse reactions such as atrophy, irritation, and allergic contact dermatitis are more likely to occur with occlusive use.
 Common adverse effects include pruritus, worsening of psoriasis, erythema, and burning sensation. - Topical tazarotene is contraindicated in patients who are pregnant or who have a documented hypersensitivity reaction to any component of the formulation.
 Tazarotene should not be used on eczematous skin as severe irritation may occur.
 Additionally, increased photosensitivity may occur with concurrent administration of fluoroquinolones, phenothiazines, sulfonamides, tetracyclines, and thiazides.
-Patients should be cautioned to take protective measures (e.g., sunscreens, protective clothing) against exposure to sunlight or ultraviolet light (e.g., tanning beds) until tolerance is determined.
+Patients should be cautioned to take protective measures (eg, sunscreens, protective clothing) against exposure to sunlight or ultraviolet light (eg, tanning beds) until tolerance is determined.
 Excessive pruritus, burning, skin redness or peeling may occur.
 Discontinue tazarotene until skin integrity is restored, or reduce the dosing interval or switch to a lower concentration.
-The most common adverse effects include burning, erythema, and pruritus. - Topical anthralin is contraindicated in acute or actively inflamed psoriatic eruptions.
+The most common adverse effects include burning, erythema, and pruritus. - Topical tazarotene/halobetasol propionate lotion is contraindicated in pregnancy.
+Warnings include hypothalamicpituitary-adrenal axis suppression and photosensitivity.
+Common adverse effects include contact dermatitis, application site pain, folliculitis, skin atrophy, and excoriation.
+Local adverse reactions are more likely to occur with occlusive dressings. - Topical anthralin is contraindicated in acute or actively inflamed psoriatic eruptions.
 Additionally, the agent should not be used if there is a hypersensitivity to the active ingredient or any of its components.
 The most common side effects of anthralin are skin irritation and staining of lesional and adjoining skin, nails, and clothing.